-I like to serve this great tasting bean soup with cornbread or corn sticks, but biscuits or crusty rolls would be wonderful as well.
+Serve this bean soup with cornbread, cornbread muffins, or corn sticks.
+Freshly baked biscuits or crusty rolls would be excellent as well.

 - 1 pound dried navy beans

 - 2 large ham hocks or a meaty ham bone

 - chopped leftover ham or ham from the meaty bone

 - Wash the navy beans and pick them over.
 Discard any damaged or malformed beans and look for small stones.
 Pour the beans into a large bowl or pot and add 2 quarts of boiling water.
 Let beans soak for a 2 to 4 hours.*

 - In a large Dutch oven or stockpot, simmer the ham bone or ham hocks with the beans (and their soaking water) until the beans are tender, about 1 1/2 hours.

 - Remove bones and chop ham.
 Discard the bones and fat and return the chopped ham to the pot.